Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Introduction

-Throughout this paper we denote $(-)^{*}:=\Hom_{R}(-,R):\mod R\to\mod R$ and we say that $X\in\mod R$ is \emph{reflexive} if the natural map $X\to X^{**}$ is an isomorphism.
+and we say that $X\in\mod R$ is \emph{reflexive} if the natural map $X\to X^{**}$ is an isomorphism.
 We denote $\refl R$ to be the category of reflexive $R$-modules.
-By Serre, when $R$ is a normal domain the category $\refl R$ is closed under both kernels and extensions. \begin{defin} Let $R$ be CM, then by a \emph{noncommutative crepant resolution} (NCCR) of $R$ we mean $\Gamma:=\End_R(M)$ where $M\in\refl R$ is non-zero such that $\Gamma$ is a non-singular $R$-order. \end{defin} We show in \ref{nonsingGoren} that under very mild assumptions the condition in \ref{nonsingorder}(2) can in fact be checked at only maximal ideals, and we show in \ref{NCCRdefequiv} that \ref{NCCR} is equivalent to the definition of NCCR due to Van den Bergh \cite{VdBNCCR} when $R$ is a Gorenstein normal domain.
+By using Serre's ($S_2$)-condition (see for example \cite[3.6]{EG}, \cite[1.4.1(b)]{BH}), when $R$ is a normal domain the category $\refl R$ is closed under both kernels and extensions. \begin{defin} Let $R$ be CM, then by a \emph{noncommutative crepant resolution} (NCCR) of $R$ we mean $\Gamma:=\End_R(M)$ where $M\in\refl R$ is non-zero such that $\Gamma$ is a non-singular $R$-order. \end{defin} We show in \ref{nonsingGoren} that under very mild assumptions the condition in \ref{nonsingorder}(2) can in fact be checked at only maximal ideals, and we show in \ref{NCCRdefequiv} that \ref{NCCR} is equivalent to the definition of NCCR due to Van den Bergh \cite{VdBNCCR} when $R$ is a Gorenstein normal domain.
 Recall the following: \begin{defin} Let $A$ be a ring.
-We say that an $A$-module $M$ is a \emph{generator} if $M$ contains $A$ as a summand. \end{defin} Motivated by wanting a characterization of the reflexive generators which give NCCRs, we define: \begin{defin} Let $R$ be a $d$-dimensional CM ring with a canonical module $\omega_{R}$.
+We say that an $A$-module $M$ is a \emph{generator} if $A\in\add M$.
+A projective $A$-module $M$ which is a generator is called a {\em progenerator}. \end{defin} Motivated by wanting a characterization of the reflexive generators which give NCCRs, we define: \begin{defin} Let $R$ be a $d$-dimensional CM ring with a canonical module $\omega_{R}$.
 We call $M\in\CM R$ a \emph{CT module} if

-\end{defin} Clearly a CT module is always a generator and cogenerator (i.e. it contains both $R$ and $\omega_{R}$ as summands).
-We show in \ref{rigidisolated} that this recovers the established notion of maximal $1$-orthogonal modules when $R$ is 3-dimensional and has isolated singularities.
-The following result is shown in \cite[2.5]{IyamaAR} under the assumption that $G$ is a small subgroup of $\GL(d,k)$ and $S^G$ is an isolated singularity.
-We can drop both assumptions under our definition of CT modules: \begin{thm} (=\ref{notsmallCT}) Let $k$ be a field of characteristic zero and let $S:=k[[x_1,\hdots,x_d]]$ be the formal power series ring.
-For an arbitrary finite group $G$ together with a group homomorphism $G\to {\rm Aut}_{k\rm{-alg}}(S)$, let $R:=S^G$.
+\end{defin} Clearly a CT module $M$ is always a generator and cogenerator (i.e.\ $\add M$ contains both $R$ and $\omega_{R}$).
+We show in \ref{rigidisolated} that this recovers the established notion of maximal ($d-2$)-orthogonal modules when $R$ is $d$-dimensional and has isolated singularities.
+The following result in the complete case is shown in \cite[2.5]{IyamaAR} under the assumption that $G$ is a small subgroup of $\GL(d,k)$, and $S^G$ is an isolated singularity.
+We can drop all assumptions under our definition of CT modules: \begin{thm}[=\ref{skewgp}] Let $k$ be a field of characteristic zero, and let $S$ be the polynomial ring $k[x_1,\hdots,x_d]$ (respectively formal power series ring $k[[x_1,\hdots,x_d]]$).
+For a finite subgroup $G$ of $\GL(d,k)$, let $R=S^G$.
 Then $S$ is a CT $R$-module. \end{thm}